jankrepl/deepdow/docs/source/experiments.rst

 MLFlowCallback
 **************
-Callback that logs relevant metrics to mlflow.
+Callback that logs relevant metrics to MLflow.

 ModelCheckpointCallback
 ***********************